nickls/co-founder-survey/README.md

 ### Co-founder relationship

-* How much should we (the cofounders) communicate with each other?
+* How much should we (the co-founders) communicate with each other?
 * How would we resolve personal conflict between ourselves?
+* How would you go about handling a startup divorce?
 * How would you think about bringing on a 3rd cofounder?